mardahl/365HybridToolkitPortal/README.md

 - Create a service account to run the PoSH web server
   - Member of Organization Management security group (AD DS)
   - Member of Remote management users, ADSyncBrowse and ADSyncOperators local groups on the on-prem sync server
+  - Delegate permission to manage group members on the licensing security groups.
 - install PoSH server
   - Enable Windows Auth in C:\Program Files\PoSHServer\modules\PoSHServer\modules\config.ps1
   - Documentation here: http://www.poshserver.net/files/PoSHServer.Documentation.pdf
 - Create app registration in Azure AD - and give it the application permission "Exchange.ManageAsApp".
   - Look at this guide if you are having trouble finding the permissions https://www.michev.info/Blog/Post/3180/exchange-api-permissions-missing
+  - Assign the Exchange Administrator role to the Service PRincipal for the app registration.
 - Create selfsigned cert for the service account running the PoSh server
   - Modify the script to use the app (Client) ID that you just created.
   - the service account must have access to cert store)